adinabo/skincare_journal/README.md

 <img src="static/images/products.jpg" alt="Products Page Preview" width="400">

-# MongoDB Database Structure and Data Model
+# Database Structure and Data Model

 The application utilizes a MongoDB database to effectively manage and store various types of data essential for delivering a personalized skincare experience to its users.
 The database is named Skincare_db and consists of the following collections: